 This asymmetrical quality is what’s called a deviated septum.
 While not everyone with a deviated septum has symptoms, if you’re experiencing these four signs, it may be time to schedule a visit with your doctor.

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

-- Difficulty breathing: A crooked septum can obstruct one or both nostrils, making it difficult for you to breathe through your nose.
-The situation may get worse when you have a cold or allergies, when your nasal passages become swollen and more narrow.
+2. Difficulty breathing: A crooked septum can obstruct one or both nostrils, making it difficult for you to breathe through your nose.

 The standard treatment for a deviated septum is septoplasty.
 During the surgery, your surgeon will reposition and straighten your septum so it is straight.
 They may have to cut and remove parts of it, then reinsert them to get them in the proper position.
 Septoplasty may be done on its own or in conjunction with rhinoplasty to reshape the nose itself.